hamidkd/hamidkd/README.md

 🌱 Learning Next.js

-👀 Looking for new opportunities in web dev
+👀 Looking for new opportunities in Web Development

 📫 hmkeshmiri@gmail.com